Portulaca pilosa: Characteristics

 The plants are annual, and the flowering can be from late spring to early fall.
 They grow and flower year-round in south Florida.
 This plant is somewhat unusual in that it can grow under a range of different environments, including dry soils, beaches, and disturbed habitats.
-This plant also grows on roadsides and railroads, on limestone, granitic, and sandstone outcrops.
+It also grows on roadsides and railroads, on limestone, granitic, and sandstone outcrops.

 Structures

 The roots are fibrous to semi-fleshy.
 The trichomes are rather obvious at the nodes and are in inflorescence.
 The branch size range from 3-25 centimeters.
 The leaf blades are linear to oblong-lanceolate, which is intermediate of the two.
-They can also be terete to hemispheric, with a range of size (5-20 x 1–3 mm).
+They can also be terete to hemispheric, with a range of size (5–20 x 1–3 mm).
 The plant has an acute apex with involucre-like bract of about six to nine.
 Flowers range from .5 to 1.2 centimeters in diameter.
 The color of the petals can range from darkish pink to purple.
-The flower shape is obovate with 3-5 x 1.5-3 millimeters in size.
-The stamens in size of 5-12 millimeters but can reach up to 37 millimeters.
-The stigmas can be of the size of between 3-6 millimeters.
+The flower shape is obovate with 3–5 x 1.5–3 millimeters in size.
+The stamens in size of 5–12 millimeters but can reach up to 37 millimeters.
+The stigmas can be of the size of between 3–6 millimeters.
 The capsules are oval with a 1.5 to 4.3 millimeters in diameter.
 The seeds are black or leaden with a nearly circular shape.
 The size ranges from .4 to .6 millimeters in diameter.
 The surface cells are loosely arranged.
 The number of chromosomes is 16, which is 2n = 8.